 Definitely yes!
 Eggplant peels are nutritious and healthy.
 Just make sure you have removed the green parts of it to avoid food poisoning.

-Can I let my Chicken Stay in my Eggplant Garden?
+Can I let my Chickens Stay in my Eggplant Garden?

 No, if you let them around your eggplant garden, they might eat the leaves of your eggplants.
 The leaves are poisonous and can cause harm to your Chicken.
 You can let the Chicken stay in your eggplant garden as long as they are cooped; make sure they don’t have access to the eggplant leaves and stem.

-Feeding your Chicken with eggplants gives them good nutrition and gives them hustle-free feeding preparations.
+Feeding your chickens with eggplants gives them good nutrition and gives them hustle-free feeding preparations.
 However, do not overfeed your Chicken to maintain a balanced diet for them.
 Though eggplants are healthy, proper preparation is needed.
-When serving it to the Chicken, remove the stem and leaves because it is poisonous.
+When serving it to the chickens, remove the stem and leaves because they are poisonous.